Logan Ryan: 2020 season

 On December 25, 2020, Ryan signed a three-year, $31 million contract extension with $20 million guaranteed.
+Two days later against the Ravens, he had eight tackles and a fumble recovery during the 27–13 road loss.

-He finished the 2020 season with 94 total tackles (68 solo), one interception, nine passes defended, and three forced fumbles.
+Ryan finished the 2020 season with 94 combined tackles (68 solo), an interception, nine pass deflections, three forced fumbles, and two fumble recoveries in 16 games and 15 starts.